Morbakka virulenta

-Morbakka virulenta is a species of box jellyfish that is found in waters near the islands of Japan.
+Morbakka virulenta or Fire Jelly is a species of box jellyfish that is found in waters near the islands of Japan.
 The species was originally described in the genus Tamoya by Kamakichi Kishinouye in 1910.
-However, unlike other species of that genus, this jellyfish did not have the vertical gastric phacellae which protect the inside of the bell with nematocyst warts.
+However, unlike other species of that genus, this jellyfish did not have the vertical gastric phacellae (gastric filaments used for digestion) which protect the inside of the bell with nematocyst warts.
 As a result, it was reclassified to the genus Morbakka due to its distinctively shaped rhopaliar horns which resemble rabbit ears.
 Because of its painful stings, M. virulenta has been nicknamed Hikurage, which is “fire jellyfish” in Japanese.

 Description

-In common with other jellyfish in the class Cuboza, Morbakka virulenta has a box-like shape.
+In common with other jellyfish in the class Cubozoa, Morbakka virulenta has a box-like shape.
 It has rabbit like rhopaliar horns and closely resembles its close relative from Australia, Morbakka fenneri.
 M. virulenta is one of the largest species of box jellyfish, with tentacle lengths of about three metres at maximum extension.
 The maximum bell height observed in M. virulenta can range up to 250 mm and the bell width can range up to 200 mm.
 The bell of M. virulenta is rectangle-shaped and covered with nematocyst warts.
 Morbakka virulenta can be distinguished from other species in the family by its heavily branched velarial canals as well as two rows of perradial warts with additional scattered warts.